Varunalingam/VSSVe-Calc/README.md

-# VSSVe Calc CLI
+# VSSVe Calc

-Version 2.0.0
+Version 3.0.0

-A python based pseudo cli BODMAS Scientific calculator with support for some mathematical irrational constants
+A python based pseudo cli BODMAS Scientific calculator with support for some mathematical irrational constants A GUI support based on python tkinter using the preexisting cli commands and functions

 ### Prerequistes